rackerlabs/support-how-to/content/cloud-servers/multi-factor-authentication-from-the-cloud-control-panel.md

 **Notes**

--   MyRackspace also implements multi-factor authentication, but it is not implemented through the Rackspace Cloud Identity 2.0 API.
+-   MyRackspace also implements multi-factor authentication, but it is not implemented through the Rackspace Identity 2.0 API.
 For information about using multi-factor authentication with MyRackspace, see [MyRackspace Two-Factor Authentication](/how-to/myrackspace-two-factor-authentication).